neolime-dev/NeoCognito/README.md

     *   It will then dynamically load the appropriate Conky configuration (`neocognito_desktop.conf`, `neocognito_laptop.conf`) tailored for each machine's display setup.

 ---
-*Developed for high cognitive performance.*
+*Developed for high cognitive performance and thinking on how my brain works, use for inspiration to create your method.*